AnthonyRC7/ETL-Project-on-World-Happiness-Report/README.md

   3. Included a try and except condition to verify database connection and data upload was successful for both datasets.

 ## Insights
-An imortant aspect of completing this project was deciding which type of database would be best suited; SQL or NoSQL to store our data.
+An important aspect of completing this project was deciding which type of database would be best suited; SQL or NoSQL to store our data.
 Considering there are only two (unrelated) data tables involved, it makes more sense to use MongoDB here than a relational database like SQL.